The Changing NRI Real Estate Investor Landscape

 Meanwhile, the strong start-up culture now unleashing in India is driving up the demand for shared office spaces, also known as co-working spaces.
 Such spaces are snapped up by start-ups which cannot afford the high cost of conventional high-quality office real estate.

 Of course, it is only the more experienced NRIs who have been able to gauge the Indian real estate market.
 Every year gives rise to new NRIs who still need some basic guidance on what they can or cannot do in Indian real estate.
+Here are some guidelines for NRIs who want to invest in the Indian realty market.
 NRIs with a valid Indian passport can invest in the Indian realty market, though there are a few pre-conditions:

-Citizenship: NRIs with a valid Indian passport need no prior approval unless they are citizens of a few neighboring countries – specifically Pakistan, Bangladesh, Sri Lanka, Iran, Nepal, Bhutan, Afghanistan, and China.
+- Citizenship: NRIs with a valid Indian passport need no prior approval unless they are citizens of a few neighbouring countries – specifically Pakistan, Bangladesh, Sri Lanka, Iran, Nepal, Bhutan, Afghanistan and China.

 Just like Indian citizens, NRIs are also eligible to avail of loans to purchase a property in India.
 The maximum loan amount is generally 80% of the property value.
 The RBI does not have any rule for immovable property which is inherited or gifted.
 NRIs can lease or rent such properties without any restrictions.